refinedev/refine/documentation/docs/tutorial/4-understanding-authprovider/0-intro.md

 };
 ```

-These methods define the app's ability to authenticate and authorize requests with the backend for our **Blog** app.
+These methods define the app's ability to authenticate and authorize requests with the backend for our React admin panel app.

 [Refer to the `<Refine />` documentation for more information &#8594](/docs/api-reference/core/components/refine-config/)

-## How to Use Auth Provider Methods in Components
+## Using Auth Provider Methods in Components

 Each auth provider method in **refine** has corresponding hooks via which they can be accessed from inside a component.
 So, we use these hooks to perform auth operations in our app.
-Please check [Auth Hooks](/docs/api-reference/core/hooks/auth/useIsAuthenticated/) documentation for the details of each hook.

 For example, we can use the `useLogin()` hook to implement login operations like below: